robmcmullen/peppy/manual/concepts.rst

 Opened files appear in the *Documents* menu, and a particular document can be opened in any peppy window by selecting it from the menu.
 A new tab containing a view of the document will appear, using its default major mode.
-Deleting the tab only causes the tab to go a way; it doesn't delete the document.
+Deleting the tab only causes the tab to go away; it doesn't delete the document.
 Only when closing the document will the document be removed from memory.